From Lead Pipes to Modern Plumbing: The Development of the Pipefitter's Title

 Frequently Answered Questions

-The word ""plumbing"" originates directly from Latin term ""plumbum,"" which means ""lead.""
+The term ""plumbing"" comes directly from Latin term ""plumbum,"" which means ""lead.""

 What is the role of the plumber changed over time?

-What should I be looking for when I am hiring a plumber?
+What should I look out for when I am hiring the services of a plumber?

-How can I become a plumber?
+How do I become a plumber?